rutanio/Rutanio-Electrum/electrum/gui/kivy/Readme.md

 # Kivy GUI

-The Kivy GUI is used with EXOS-Electrum on Android devices.
+The Kivy GUI is used with Rutanio-Electrum on Android devices.
 To generate an APK file, follow these instructions.

 ## Android binary with Docker